-The average down payment for a house 20 years ago was 20 percent.
-Today, it’s common for people to put as little as five percent down on their new home.
+The average down payment for a house 30 years ago was 20 percent.
+In 2016, it’s common for people to put no money down on their new home.
 Simply put, a “no down payment mortgage” is a mortgage for which you don’t put any money down on the purchase of your house.
-Many lenders are now offering such loan programs.
+Many lenders are now offering such loan programs via USDA, VA, etc. These programs are allowing many first time buyers to stop paying rent and enter the housing market when they otherwise could not.

-These programs are also referred to as zero-down or no money down home loans.
+100% financing programs are also referred to as zero-down or no money down home loans.
 It means you are financing 100 percent of the value of the home.
 Lenders introduced this type of loan because property values have historically risen, which helps homeowners create equity in their home.
 No down payment mortgages can be a little more difficult for lenders, but they are now better able to review a client’s entire profile which helps ensure they are a safe risk.
-The two remaining 100% home loans in the U.S are the USDA and VA home loans.
+The two remaining 100% home loans in the U.S are the USDA and VA home loan program.

 Who Is a Good Candidate for a No Money Down Mortgage Loan?